 I have posted this issue, because other emulators "PCSX2 and ePSXe" had a similar problem but both patched decreasing dependence of emulator to the data from DVD.
 So, on Dolphin, every time the emulator performs a reading on the DVD, the game freezes while this read don't finish.
 If the game needs to maintain a constant reading, you can not play from DVD, some times, if you are playing a game too long time and the DVD drive stop spinning, when reading back, the emulator crash, and now on last version, if I try a left click on game from DVD on game list, the emulador show a message "An unhandled exception occurred.
 Press "Abort" to terminate the program, "Retry" to exit the program normally and "Ignore"to continue.".
 Examples: Naruto Shippuden Clash of Ninja Revolution 3 (RNEEDA) on load of subtitles and dialogues, Red Steel 2 (RD2E41) on load of new scenarios and fast moves, Wii Sports (RSPE01) on load of finish match celebration, race games, etc...

-#15 Updated by JosJuice almost 5 years ago
+#15 Updated by JosJuice about 5 years ago

 PR 2149 should improve the performance when reading from discs.
 Could someone who has a DVD drive and a burned copy of a game test it?
 A Windows build is available at: http://dl.dolphin-emu.org/prs/pr-2149-dolphin-latest-x64.7z